ketozhang/notes/mynotebook/Finance/Stocks/Stocks_Fundamentals/PB_Ratio.md

----
-title: Price to Book Ratio
+#  Price to Book Ratio
----

 The P/B ratio is the dollar amount an investor is willing to pay per dollar amount of the company's book value.